nandorojo/burnt/README.md

 Burnt works with the new architecture (+ old) and is built on top of JSI, thanks to Expo's new module system.

+## Features

+- Simple, imperative `toast` that uses **native** components under the hood, rather than using React state with JS-based UI.
+- Animated icons
+-

+## TODO

+- [x] iOS support
+- [ ] Android support (I probably won't build this myself, but maybe you could add it!)
+- [ ] Web support (could be cool to use Radix UI...but maybe I'll leave that part up to Zeego)
+- [ ] Custom iOS Icons

+Chances are, I'll keep this lib to iOS-only (and maybe Android), and then another library can consume it to build a broader API out on the JS side, such as [Zeego](https://zeego.dev).

 ## Installation

 ```sh